xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

   - Need a simple, scalable design that can support future growth

   - Want a future proof architecture built using industry-leading technology

+## AGS Metro building blocks

+Cisco routers provide the basic building block for building networks which are agile, efficient, and scalable.

 ## Summary